Information for staff

 Strong commercial knowledge exchange activity can also yield positive outcomes for the institution through improved reputation, developing staff skills and the development of partnerships.

-Where the activity relates to the provision of professional training, support will be provided by the Continuing Professional Development (CPD) Team.
+Where the activity relates to the provision of professional training, support will be provided by the Corporate Training Team.

 The Research Excellence Training Team provide a range of enterprise training activities available to research staff and research students.